rotki/docs/usage-guides/importing-data.md

 - Bybit
 - HTX

-To do so, you need to go to your exchange and create an API key (see the section [API key permissions](#api-key-permissions)).

-Click on the `API Keys > Exchanges` on the left sidebar.
-This will take you to the place where you can add new exchange API keys.
-Press the plus button to open the exchange addition menu.

 ![Add API keys for a new exchange](/images/rotki_add_exchange_1.png)

-Then copy and paste the `API Key` and the `API Secret` in the respective text fields and press Save.

-If all went well, you should be able to see your newly added exchange.
-If not, please double-check that the key and secret are correct.

-You also have the option to enable/disable synchronization for the connected exchanges.
-Usually, you may want to disable synchronization to prevent your IP from getting banned due to too many syncs.
+### Steps to Add Exchange API Key:

+1. Create API key on your exchange (see [API key permissions](#api-key-permissions))
+2. Navigate to `API Keys > Exchanges` in the left sidebar
+3. Click button `Add an exchange` to open addition menu
+4. Enter your:
+   - API Key
+   - API Secret
+5. Click `Save`

+### After Adding:

+- Successful addition: Exchange will appear in your list
+- If failed: Verify key and secret are correct

+### Sync Settings:

+- Option to enable/disable exchange synchronization
+- Consider disabling to avoid IP bans from frequent syncs

 > **Note**: At the moment, [margin trades](https://github.com/rotki/rotki/issues/1980) and [future trades](https://github.com/rotki/rotki/issues/1606) are not yet supported in rotki.